sharifulislam296/CUFitness-sprint3/README.md

 This is the updated code for CUFitness
 # CUFitness
+🛡️ Security Note

+This version of CUFitness has been updated to follow proper security practices by removing hardcoded API keys from the project files.
+The application now uses environment variables (via a `.env` file) to securely manage any sensitive configuration.

+All functionality, including the AI-powered chatbot feature, remains fully operational.

+> This update ensures the project is safe, professional, and ready for public hosting and academic submission.

 CUFitness is a Django-based web application that provides user registration, login, password reset, and profile management functionality.
 This project was built as a learning exercise in Django development and includes several key features.